Uberspace/manual/source/lang-erlang.rst

 Release types
 -------------

-We provide different releases and apply security updates on a regular basis.
-Currently, these versions are available: 20, 21, 22, 23 and 24.
+We provide different releases and apply security updates on a regular basis (see below for a list of curently supported versions).
 All versions include `Elixir <https://elixir-lang.org>`_ and `Mix <https://hexdocs.pm/mix/Mix.html>`_, a build tool that allows you to easily create projects, manage tasks, run tests and more.

 Standard version
 ----------------